 FALL.
 Pre-requisites: EPI 530, EPI 533 or instructor permission.
 Experience with SAS preferred.
 This course is designed for students interested in studies of diet and health outcomes.
 The course provides an overview of methods for estimating dietary intakes.
 Issues related to the collection, processing, analysis and manipulation of dietary data in relation to foods dietary patterns, nutrients, and dietary supplements will also be addressed.
-Students will also have theopportunity to apply methods for energy adjustment, manipulating raw data to create food grouping variables for dietary pattern analysis and calculating a dietary score.
+Students will also have the opportunity to apply methods for manipulating dietary data including understanding variation in diet, comparing methods for energy adjustment, manipulating raw data to create food grouping variables for dietary pattern analysis and calculating a dietary score.